E-Statements vs Paper Statements (Comparison Guide)

 In this article, we will discuss the pros and cons of both paperless and paper statement services.
 We will also discuss the potential benefits of implementing a “hybrid” statement printing and mailing system.
 By carefully examining each of the options that are currently available, you will be able to effectively make the decision that’s right for you.

-The Benefits of Paperless Statements (e-Statements)
+The Benefits of Paperless Bank Statements (e-Statements)

-• As time has gone on, digital technologies have played an increasingly important role in the world of business and customer service.
+As time has gone on, digital technologies have played an increasingly important role in the world of business and customer service.
 This has especially been true for businesses operating in the e-Commerce space and may not even have a formal mailing address.
 Accessing statements online helps businesses of all sizes accomplish a flexibility that paper statements prevent.

-• Decreased risk of mail fraud (or mail theft) and identity theft: the USPS opens about 10,000 criminal mail cases per year.
+The USPS opens about 10,000 criminal mail cases per year.
 Considering the sheer size of the country (about 330 million people), these figures are comparatively small.
 However, by sticking with an electronic delivery system for your checking accounts, some of these cases can be easily avoided.

-• This is especially desirable for individuals delivering statements with confidential information (finances, personal checks, business checks, account numbers, contribution margin statements, medical statement printing, etc.)
+This is especially desirable for individuals delivering statements with confidential information (finances, personal checks, business checks, account numbers, contribution margin statements, medical statement printing, etc.)

-Offering special benefits for online bill payments: because creating a digital copy of a statement has no marginal costs, this creates a situation that is beneficial for both those sending and receiving mail.
+Because creating a digital copy of a statement has no marginal costs, this creates a situation that is beneficial for both those sending and receiving mail.
 Senders can offer “paperless discounts” which will help create more positive relationships with their customers.
 Consumers, on the other hand, will be able to save a small amount of money on a regular basis.

-• Immediate delivery: if you are delivering valuable information, you want that delivery to go as smoothly as possible.
+If you are delivering valuable information, you want that delivery to go as smoothly as possible.
 While standard mail can take up to two weeks to be delivered, digital mail is able to be delivered instantly, no matter the size of your mailing list or mailing campaigns.
 This may help accelerate the process of turning accounts receivable into actual cash.

 While paper statements still have their share of benefits (mentioned below), it is clear why the massive 146 billion figure cited earlier is slowly decreasing over time.